VirtoCommerce/vc-module-catalog-publishing/docs/index.md

 ## Extensibility

-This module provide multiple points of evaluation extensibility to allow fully customize this process.
+This module provides multiple points of evaluation extensibility to allow full customization of this process.
 Possible user cases and solutions for them are listed below.

 ### Add new detail to default evaluation process